soconne339/code_institute_project1/readme.md

 An issue with centering the container element with the body.

 - Was unable to centre the content.
 I tried many times to update the code without any luck.

+An issue with trying to remove horizontal scolling on responsive view
+- I tried to solve the problem by adding a media query setting width to 100%.
+Still having issues.
+Need to research on matter further and possibly get mentor to help